farrajota/project-serverless-etl-pipeline/README.md

 make build
 ```

+This will build the lambda code and their lib requirements from these folders automatically to be deployed to AWS S3 so AWS Lambda can access these functions.

 ### Packaging the code

-Next, the code and its dependencies need to be bundled and stored in a bucket in order for aws lambda to access it, and to transform the `template.yaml` to a valid cloudformation template.
+Next, the code and its dependencies need to be bundled and stored in a S3 bucket in order for AWS Lambda to access it, and to transform the `template.yaml` to a valid cloudformation template.

 To package and generate the cloudformation template, run the following command in the terminal: